JeroldGomez/e-commerce-website-optimization-analysis/README.md

 - Marketing: Insights will help in refining and targeting marketing strategies based on effective traffic sources and demographic preferences.
 - UX/UI Team: Recommendations for improving the user interface and experience to increase session duration and engagement.
 - Executives/Management: Make data-driven decisions to allocate resources effectively and prioritize improvements.

+**Business Task:**

+Enhance the conversion rates of the e-commerce website by conducting a comprehensive analysis of user behavior.
+The objective is to identify influential factors, including the effectiveness of different traffic sources, user demographics (age, gender, and country), session duration, and the impact of membership status on conversions.
+The insights derived from this analysis will guide the optimization of the website, focusing on improving user engagement and tailoring the user experience to maximize the percentage of visitors who make a purchase.